cu-csci-1300-intro-programming/spring-2025-web/README.md

 ## Editing
 - basically only write the _posts.
-- _config.yaml is the settings of the webpage.
+- _config.yaml is the settings of the webpage and you should be careful when changing this as it may have unexpected consequences
 - Anything file directly in the `docs` folder beyond a few prespecified files is automatically  put on the top navigation.
 If something is WIP or to be used later, please put it in the `_ignoreForNow` folder (e.g. if preping a few things early and not ready to publish them)

 ## VSCode recommended plugins
 - Liquid Language Support